Minsky's Burlesque: History

 Billy realized that while burlesque could not be classy it could be presented in classy surroundings.
 In 1931, many legitimate theaters in New York closed.
 Billy saw an opportunity to bring the Minsky brand to Broadway, amid the respectable shows, and leased the Republic Theater on 42nd Street and staged their first show on February 12.
 The Republic became Minsky's flagship theater and the capital of burlesque in the United States.
-(The theater is now called the New Victory and, ironically, specializes in children's entertainment.)
+(The theater is now called the New Victory and specializes in children's entertainment.)
 Other burlesque shows were inspired to open on 42nd Street at the nearby Eltinge and Apollo Theaters.

 The Great Depression ushered in the greatest era for burlesque, and Minsky burlesque in particular.
 Few could afford to attend expensive Broadway shows, yet people craved entertainment.
 Furthermore, there now seemed to be an unlimited supply of unemployed young pretty women who considered the steady work offered by burlesque.
 By the time they finished expanding, the various Minskys controlled over a dozen theaters – six in New York and others in Baltimore, Philadelphia, Albany, and Pittsburgh.
 They even formed their own small "wheel."

 Minsky's featured comics Phil Silvers, Joey Faye, Rags Ragland, Zero Mostel, Jules Munshin, B.S.
 Pully, Jimmy Savo, Eddie Collins, Pinky Lee, Morey Amsterdam, Red Buttons, Benny Rubin, Irving Benson, Red Skelton, and Abbott and Costello, as well as headlining stripper Gypsy Rose Lee.
 Others included Danny Kaye, Jack Albertson and Robert Alda, as well as strippers Georgia Sothern, Ann Corio, Margie Hart, Mara Gaye and Sherry Britton.
 These women, who began stripping in their teens, made between $700 and $2,000 a week.